Kreablo/koha-borrowerimport/README.md

     code2:
 	   instance: kolib
        branchcode: branchcode2
+	_default:
+	    instance: kolib
+		branchcode: defaultbranchcode

 It is possible to map the imported borrowers to different koha-instances, although the configuration files needs to be placed in the configuration directory of a specific instance.

+If there is a _default mapping it will be used when no other mapping is matched.

 Category map
 ============